 The Internet provides opportunities for firms to market and sell their products in a way that does not offend others.
-This is because, the Internet is a passive instrument, i.e., it requires potential customers to seek out offerings companies rather than having those companies actively reach out to potential customers, as is the case in most marketing and advertising.
+This is because, the Internet is a passive instrument, i.e., it requires potential customers to seek out offerings by companies rather than having those companies actively reach out to potential customers, as is the case in most marketing and advertising.

 Retailers update their Web page offerings frequently as required.
-Suppliers can also update technical materials used customers easily.
+Suppliers can also update technical materials used by customers easily.
 Therefore, the Internet assist buyers and sellers make contacts.

 Firms use their Websites to distribute more marketing information.
 A firm can include its Web address in product advertisements and design their site for visitors to browse information on pricing, press releases on new products, technical manuals and sales brochures.